hlee131/screentime-reporter/README.md

 ## Future Ideas
 1. Change log format from:
 (Name) : (Time) => csv file
+2. Better HTML email design
-2. Block applications that you deem as a waste of time
+3. Block applications that you deem as a waste of time
-3. Tracking websites
+4. Tracking websites
-4. Blocking websites
+5. Blocking websites